Jharkhand Government to Sponsor NEET, JEE Coaching for 300 ST Students

-The initiative is open to students from Jharkhand who have passed their Class 10 board examinations from JAC, CBSE, or ICSE boards.
+This initiative is open to students from Jharkhand who have passed Class 10 board exams from JAC, CBSE, or ICSE boards.

-The Jharkhand government has launched a new scheme to provide fully sponsored coaching to 300 Scheduled Tribe (ST) students preparing for competitive entrance exams like NEET and JEE.
-Announced by the state’s Welfare Department, the initiative targets meritorious students who have cleared Class 10 and are now pursuing higher secondary education, with the aim of improving their chances of entering medical and engineering colleges through national-level entrance tests.
+Jharkhand government has launched a scheme to provide fully sponsored coaching to 300 Scheduled Tribe students preparing for competitive entrance exams like NEET and JEE.
+Announced by the state’s Welfare Department, the is meant for meritorious students who have cleared Class 10 and are now in higher secondary education.
+This has been launched to help them improve their chances of entering medical and engineering colleges through national level entrance exams.

-Under the scheme, selected students will be offered free residential coaching, along with study materials, mock tests, and academic mentorship until the completion of Class 12.
-The initiative is open to students from Jharkhand who have passed their Class 10 board examinations from JAC, CBSE, or ICSE boards.
-The state will select reputed coaching institutions with proven success rates in NEET and JEE preparation through a formal tender process.
+Under this scheme, students will be get free residential coaching, along with study materials, mock tests, and academic mentorship until completion of Class 12.
+It is open to students from Jharkhand who have passed their Class 10 board exams from JAC, CBSE, or ICSE boards.

-The move is being seen as a revival and restructuring of the earlier “Akanksha” scheme, which provided free coaching for multiple competitive exams.
-However, the current scheme has a narrower focus, targeting only NEET and JEE, and only ST students.
-Welfare department officials said that selected students will stay in residential campuses and continue their Class 11 and 12 education alongside coaching.
+This is being seen as a revival and restructuring of the earlier “Akanksha” scheme, which provided free coaching for multiple competitive exams.
+However, current scheme has a narrower focus, targeting only NEET and JEE and only ST students.

 The participating institutes of JEE Main are the colleges that participate in the JoSAA counselling for admission in various Engineering, Architecture and Planning courses.
 Besides JEE Main participating institutes, many colleges offer admission based on the scores of JEE Main but are not a part of JoSAA.
 Such institutes organise their counselling process for admission.